relvacode/fifo/README.md

-# Fifo

-Real-time data streaming to and from S3 and other back-ends using the power of named pipes.

-Allows legacy applications to easily stream data to file stores like S3 without the need for FUSE file systems.
+Fast remote storage streaming for legacy executables

-## How It Works
+### How It Works

-You define some sources and targets as a mapping of some name to a URL of the source/target file.
+You define some sources and/or targets as a mapping of some tag to a URL of the source/target object.

-Using Go templates define what sources and targets to use as command line arguments.
+Then, using templates define a command to execute using those sources and destinations.

-`fifo` will then render the templates with a real path to a named pipe on the file system.
+Internally, fifo will replace those tags with a real path on your system to a named pipes whose other end reads or writes directly to the remote object.

-## Examples
+### Examples

 __Backup a directory to a tar archive in S3__